vlence/simtest-go/README.md

 waiting!

 It's fairly common to think of things like the network and disk as dependencies and to mock them during tests.
-What is uncommon, as far as I know, is to think of time itself as some kind of dependency.
-If we can simulate time then we can make it go faster, call timers and ticks sooner, sleep faster, etc. A simple way to do this is to have an interface for a clock that can tell the current time and create timers and suchlike.
-The clock can tick at a rate of our choosing and we can make time go faster.
+What is uncommon, as far as I know, is to think of time itself as a dependency.
+If we can simulate time then we can make it go faster, fire timers and tickers sooner, sleep faster, etc. A simple way to do this is to have an interface for a clock that can tell the current time, create timers. sleep, etc. The clock can tick at a rate of our choosing and we can make time go faster.
 Our earlier example can be rewritten like this:

 ```go